meowskers/BeirRun/Grading.md

 Are you participating in community activities such as code reviews and the discussion forum?
 - Large participation in the private Group Me developers chat

+### Issac Kim
+How much have you contributed locally and/or offered back to the external community?
+- Implemented basic player controls
+- Implemented the setting of hte drunkness level
+- Implemented the menus of the game

+How big is your codebase, are you using it effectively and with the appropriate interfaces?
+- Most code is in [repository](https://github.com/meowskers/BeirRun)

+Have you generated any documentation for the project and is your code easily understood?
+- foo

+Did you need to learn new technologies?
+Did you document your learning path in a tutorial?
+- foo

+Are you providing a roadmap for your contributions and what you are generating and learning?
+- foo

+Are you participating in community activities such as code reviews and the discussion forum?
+- Large participation in the private Group Me developers chat